Abdulrahman-Ayman-Farid/Google-Solution-Challenge/README.md

     pip3 install Pillow
     ```

+3. **Run the script:**
+   - Run the script by installing the dependencies and running the main.py file

-3. **Search for the Telegram Bot:**
+4. **Search for the Telegram Bot:**
-    - Search in the telegram app by the name : SOLSCAN.xbot
+    - After running the script,Search in the telegram app by the name : SOLSCAN.xbot
     - Or just open the link "https://t.me/SOLSCAN_xbot"

-4. **Run the script:**

 5. **Send a Solar Panel photo to the bot without writing any text or prompt and it shall tell you whether the solar panel is working properly or it contains a defect:**